 This report is dedicated to all advocates around the world.

 The report includes a Government commitments database as well as briefings and regional versions translated into French, Spanish, Russian, Arabic and Portuguese.
-It identifies many opportunities for civil society and governments to galvanize the political energy of the Nairobi Summit.
+It identifies many opportunities for civil society and governments to galvanize the political energy of the Nairobi Summit - you can download it below.

 Now is the time to increase efforts, to hold governments to account and work in partnership to ensure that these political commitments are turned into real national action to improve the lives of women and girls.